MadGoatHaz/blupow/HANDOVER.md

 - This is a custom integration, not officially supported by Home Assistant
 - Bluetooth connectivity can be affected by device proximity and interference
 - Regular monitoring of logs is recommended for troubleshooting
+- **Deployment**: Remember that `sudo` may be required to update the files in the Home Assistant `custom_components` directory due to file ownership.
 - Integration is designed for Renogy BluPow devices specifically
 - Comprehensive error handling ensures stability even with connection issues
 - Latest changes have resolved the NoneType coordinator data error

 ---
-**Last Updated**: 2025-01-19
+**Last Updated**: 2025-01-20
-**Status**: Active Development - Core functionality implemented with comprehensive error handling, ready for testing
+**Status**: Active Development - Power sensor suite implemented; caching issue identified and fixed.
+Ready for deployment and testing.